bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

 #### Step 11

-Copy (`scp` or whatever) each Node’s `nodeN.conf` file to create that actual Node’s Wireguard config file located in that Node’s own:
+Copy (`scp` or whatever) each Node’s `nodeN.conf` file to create that actual Node’s WireGuard config file located in that Node’s own:

     /etc/wireguard/ciabmesh.conf